-OIT computer clusters in student residences, academic buildings, Firestone Library, and the Frist Campus Center offer networked computers, printers, and scanners.
+More than 40 OIT computing places in student residences, academic buildings, Firestone Library, and the Frist Campus Center offer more than 200 computers with specialized software, printers, and scanners.

-Cluster computers provide productivity tools like Microsoft Office, and Adobe Acrobat Professional, Dreamweaver, Photoshop, and InDesign.
-For academic work, statistical and research applications, such as MATLAB, are available.
+The computers provide productivity software like Microsoft Office, and Adobe Acrobat Professional, Dreamweaver, Photoshop, and InDesign.
+For academic work, statistical and research applications, such as Matlab, are available.
 Course-assigned videos can be viewed on cluster computers, too.

 Need to print a paper?
 Check for the nearest dorm or OIT computer cluster printer, where printers are provided for student use.
 Remember to print responsibly and help support the University’s sustainability efforts.